geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 So I would test M4.

 **Geohot** [00:48:19]
-WEBGPU is a completely different pipeline than the JIT.
+WebGPU is a completely different pipeline than the JIT.

 **Chenyu** [00:48:24]
 Yeah, but if it's a driver issue, it still goes to same.